Huntington chorea; Huntington's disease

 Symptoms in children:

-Other tests that may show signs of Huntington disease include:
+Other tests that may show signs of HD include:

-Genetic testing is available to determine whether a person carries the gene for Huntington disease.
+Genetic testing is available to determine whether a person carries the gene for HD.

 There is no cure for HD.
 There is no known way to stop the disease from getting worse.
 The goal of treatment is to slow the symptoms and help the person function for as long as possible.